ben-hayes/ben-hayes.github.io/_projects/nws.markdown

 $$f(\cos \omega n) = \sum_{k=1}^{\infty} h_k \cos \omega n.$$

 This is the principle of *harmonic distortion*, and by designing an appropriate function $$f$$ we can produce any combination of harmonics we require.
+<span class="example">Note: this is a big simplification!
+We are assuming ideal conditions — in practice, aliasing means the resulting signal is often more complex.</span>

 If we apply $$f$$ to a more complex signal, $$y[n]$$, we encouter a phenomenon called *intermodulation distortion*, which produces frequencies at $$a\omega_1 \pm b\omega_2, \; \forall a,b \in \mathbb{Z}^+$$, for input frequencies $$\omega_1$$ and $$\omega_2$$.
 This means when $$y[n]$$ is purely harmonic, $$f(y[n])$$ will be too.